 A dissertation based upon original investigation and showing mature scholarship and critical judgment, as well as familiarity with the tools and methods of research, must be written on a subject approved by the student's Dissertation Advisor and the Dissertation Committee.
 All research conducted for the PhD degree must meet all regulatory standards specified by federal, state, and local agencies regarding ethical research, animal use, human subjects, HIPAA and environmental safety.
-The dissertation is presented in partial fulfillment of the requirements for the PhD degree and must meet the formatting criteria outlined in the CU Denver "Style and Policy Manual for Thesis and Dissertations" available on the Graduate School
+The dissertation is presented in partial fulfillment of the requirements for the PhD degree and must meet the formatting criteria outlined in the CU Denver "Format Guide for Theses and Dissertations" available on the Graduate School Website.

-(http://www.ucdenver.edu/academics/colleges/Graduate-School/current/Pages/resources.aspx).
 The Graduate School conducts the final review of dissertations for proper formatting.
 The final, formally approved dissertation must be submitted to the Graduate School, with the appropriate supporting documentation, within sixty (60) days of the thesis defense.

-Students are encouraged to review the dissertation resources found on the Graduate School's website at http://www.ucdenver.edu/academics/colleges/Graduate-School/current/Pages/resources.aspx.
+Students are encouraged to review the dissertation resources found on the Graduate School's website at https://graduateschool.ucdenver.edu/forms-resources/resources.
 You are responsible for knowing the specific requirements and deadlines published each semester.
 In particular, students should know: